Type to search

 Technicalities aside, the Shure MV7 is a beautiful device that is able to recreate the natural warmth and tones distinct to the human voice.
 The Shure MV7 is the more beginner-friendly version of some of Shure’s more iconic models, the SM7B and SM58, which have been used for decades in radio shows and by vocalists.

+This mic is equipped with a gain control knob and a headphone jack.
 Another huge advantage of the Shure MV7 is the app that comes with it.
 The MOTIV app lets you tweak your vocals, adding sparkle or depth according to your needs.

 Pros and Cons of the Shure MV7